401(k) loans: What they are and how they work

 When to consider a 401(k) loan

-In many cases, the downsides of 401(k) loans may outweigh the benefits and, for that reason, many financial experts recommend against them.
+In many cases, the downsides of 401(k) loans may outweigh the benefits and, for that reason, many financial professionals recommend against them.
 However, there are some situations where a 401(k) loan might make sense and be your best option.

 In some cases, a 401(k) loan may be your only option short of a payday loan or an early distribution from your retirement account.
 And in those cases, it’s likely better to go with the 401(k) loan.

-Of course, there are also factors to consider.
+There are also factors to consider.
 For example, you should only consider a 401(k) loan if you feel your job is secure.
 If you lose your job during your loan repayment, you could be forced to repay the entire balance or have it count as an early distribution.

 Repaying a 401(k) loan